-And thus, unless I’m touring, which I’m doing right now and which I enjoy because the people are amazing, I tend to avoid exorbitant travel, opting instead to stay home in my community most of the time.
+Unless I’m touring, which I’m doing at the time of this writing and which I enjoy because the people are amazing, I tend to avoid exorbitant travel, opting instead to stay home in my community most of the time.

 All my clothes would likely fit in a single suitcase, but I don’t enjoy living out of a suitcase.
 I find value in traversing the globe, in discovering new cultures, in learning more about myself in the process—but I truly enjoy living in a home, a place I can call my own.

-The problem with homes, however, is that once we establish a long-term dwelling, it’s easy to accumulate a bunch of junk we don’t need.
+The problem with homes, however, is once we establish a long-term dwelling, it’s easy to accumulate a bunch of junk we don’t need.

-I built my first house when I was twenty-two, a feat that seems ridiculous now, but its size was even more ridiculous: it contained three bedrooms, even though only my former spouse and I lived there; it had a huge basement, which was a great place to hide away last month’s discarded new possessions (toys I no longer played with); it featured not only a gigantic livingroom but also an ‘entertainment room,’ which I think is pretty much just a fancy way to say ‘room with a too-large TV and expensive surround-sound system.’
+I built my first house when I was 22—a feat that seems ridiculous now—but its size was even more ridiculous: it contained three bedrooms, even though only my former spouse and I lived there; it had a huge basement, which was a great place to hide last month’s discarded new possessions (toys I no longer played with); it featured not only a gigantic living room but also an “entertainment room,” which I think is pretty much just a fancy way to say “room with a too-large TV and expensive surround-sound system.”

 We think we have to fill all our space, every corner nook and hidden cranny crammed with supposed adornments.
-We believe that if a room is nearly empty, then it is underutilized.
-So we buy stuff—silly stock paintings and decorative thingys and IKEA furniture—to fill the void.
-Ultimately, what we’re doing is attempting to establish the place in which we live as our home, an extension of ourselves.
+We believe if a room is nearly empty, then it is underutilized.
+So we buy stuff—silly stock paintings, decorative thingys, and IKEA furniture—to fill the void.
+What we’re doing is attempting to establish the place in which we live as our home, an extension of ourselves.
 And so the logic goes: the more I buy, the more this place is my home.

-The problem with this line of thinking is that it’s circuitous and never-ending.
+The problem with this line of thinking is it’s circuitous.
 Your home is your home for one reason: you call it your home.
 The stuff doesn’t make it your home—you do.